Skip to main content

 • One rating that averages every kind of position together

-• Solve against a stored answer key
+• You play against a stored answer key

 • “Correct” or “Wrong” is the whole feedback